From the Panhellenic President

 Leadership: Each chapter within our community provides leadership skills and opportunities that are not always seen in other organizations on campus.
 The opportunity to hold a position within their respective organization can provide each member with real world experience that they can utilize during, and after college.

 Civic Responsibility: Each chapter recognizes and works to support their own philanthropy and the Akron community through hands-on service.
 All sororities host at least one large philanthropy event each year that members from all chapters support.
-In fall 2015 the Panhellenic Community was able to raise over $13,000 and log almost 6,000 service hours.
+In fall 2015 the Panhellenic Community was able to raise over $25,117 and log over 6,000 service hours.
 In fall 2015 the Panhellenic Community adopted Circle of Sisterhood as our community’s philanthropy.
 In our first year fundraising for this great cause, we are thrilled to share that we raised over $2,000.
-The Panhellenic Community was also recognized by AFLV for Philanthropy & Community Service work for the last three years (2012, 2013, 2014).
+The Panhellenic Community was also recognized by AFLV for Philanthropy & Community Service work for three years (2012, 2013, and 2014).

 Sisterhood: Above all, when joining a sorority, you join a sisterhood full of women who you will be able to call upon for not only your time here but in the years beyond graduation.
 Our community provides opportunities for sisterly bonding through intramurals, Songfest, Greek Week, philanthropy events, and many other social events.